HappytheCoder/LSTM-Deep-Neural-Network-for-Time-Series-Prediction/README.md

-# LSTM Deep Neural Network for Time Series Prediction
+# LSTM Deep Neural Network for Travel Time Prediction

 This repository contains a Python project demonstrating how to build and train a deep learning model for time series prediction using LSTM and deep neural networks in PyTorch.
 The model is designed to predict the `currenttraveltime` based on several traffic-related features.